Fractional Brownian motion: Background and definition

 for t > 0 (and similarly for t < 0).

+The resulting process has stationary increments.

 The main difference between fractional Brownian motion and regular Brownian motion is that while the increments in Brownian Motion are independent, increments for fractional Brownian motion are not.
 If H > 1/2, then there is positive autocorrelation: if there is an increasing pattern in the previous steps, then it is likely that the current step will be increasing as well.
 If H < 1/2, the autocorrelation is negative.

 Properties

 Self-similarity

 The process is self-similar, since in terms of probability distributions: